Bark bread

-Bark bread is a traditional food made with cambium (phloem) flour.
+Bark bread is a traditional food made with the inner bark (phloem) of certain trees and shrubs.
 It has a history of use as famine food.

 History

-Bark bread seems to be a primarily Scandinavian tradition.
+Bark bread seems to be a primarily Nordic tradition.
 Bark bread is mentioned in medieval literature, and it may have an even older tradition among the Sami people, with the oldest findings of bark harvests being around 3000 years old.

 During the 18th and early 19th centuries, Northern Europe experienced several very bad years of crop failure, particularly during the Little Ice Age of the mid-18th century.
 The grain harvest was badly affected, and creative solutions to make the flour last longer were introduced.
 In 1742, samples of "emergency bread" were sent from Kristiansand, Norway, to the Royal Administration in Copenhagen, including bark bread, bread made from grainless husks and bread made from burned bones.
 During the Napoleonic Wars, moss and lichen were used for human consumption.

 The last time bark bread was used as famine food in Norway was during the Napoleonic Wars.
 The introduction of the potato as a staple crop gave the farmers alternative crops when grain production failed, so that bark bread and moss cakes were no longer needed.
 In Northern Sweden, traces of Sami harvest of bark from Scots pine are known from the 1890s, and, in Finland, pettuleipä (literally "pinewood-bark bread", made with cambium [phloem] flour) was eaten in Finland as an emergency food when there has been a shortage of food, especially during the Great Famine of the 1690s, during the second famine of the 1860s, and, most recently, during the 1918 civil war.